Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Results and discussion

-Similarly, for the experimental case E2, Fig.\ \ref{fig:reconstruction Exp} shows visually good reconstruction performances across several planes.
-It is a considerably more challenging task to reconstruct planes in the experimental cases, due to noise and the much greater disparity of time and length scales at the far higher turbulent Reynolds numbers.
-However, we observe that even in this case, SHRED is capable of reconstructing from the time series of surface elevation in only three points, large and strong features such as scars at the surface elevation and medium-sized structures in the velocity fields as far down as $10$\,cm ($\approx 1.4 L_\infty$) below the surface, although smaller features are somewhat blurred.
-More clearly than in the DNS case, velocity amplitudes are generally diminished in the reconstruction (right column) compared to the compressed training data (middle column).
+Similarly, for the experimental \replace{case }{ dataset } E2, Fig.\ \ref{fig:reconstruction Exp} shows visually good reconstruction performances across several planes.
+It is a considerably more challenging task to reconstruct planes in the experimental \replace{cases, }{ flows } due to noise and the much greater disparity of time and length scales at the far higher turbulent Reynolds numbers.
+However, we observe that even in this case, SHRED is capable of reconstructing from the time series of surface elevation in only three points, large and strong features such as scars at the surface elevation and medium-sized structures in the velocity fields as far down as $10$\,cm ($z\approx L_\infty$) below the surface, although smaller features are somewhat blurred.
+More clearly than in the DNS \replace{case, }{ flow in Fig.\ \ref{fig:reconstruction_RE2500}, } velocity amplitudes are generally diminished in the reconstruction (right column) compared to the compressed training data (middle column).

-As an eyeball metric, Figs.\ \ref{fig:reconstruction_RE2500} and \ref{fig:reconstruction Exp} illustrate that SHRED is capable of reconstructing flow fields from sparse height measurements at the free surface in free-surface flows in both DNS simulations and experimental cases.
-SHRED's performance is somewhat weaker in the experimental case, which is to be expected due to the presence of noise, greater range of turbulent scales, and significantly less data available for training compared to the long, continuous DNS datasets.
-In light of this we find it remarkable that SHRED reconstructs features of centimeter size $10$\,cm beneath the surface, well outside the ``blockage layer'' where the free surface directly influences the velocity field \cite{shen99,aarnes2025}.
+\rjo{As an eyeball metric, Figs.}{ Figures } \ref{fig:reconstruction_RE2500} and \ref{fig:reconstruction Exp} illustrate that SHRED is capable of \rjo{ reconstructing }{qualitative reconstruction of} flow fields from sparse height measurements at the free surface in free-surface \replace{flows in both both DNS simulations and experimental cases.}{ turbulence data from DNS as well as state-of-the-art experiments. } SHRED's performance is somewhat weaker in the experimental case, which is to be expected due to the presence of noise, greater range of turbulent scales, and significantly less data available for training compared to the long, continuous DNS datasets.
+In light of this we find it remarkable that SHRED reconstructs features of centimeter size $10$\,cm beneath the surface, well \replace{into the deeper part of}{ outside the } ``blockage layer'' where the free surface directly influences the velocity field \cite{shen99,aarnes2025}.